 - Unplug the battery backup.

-- Wait 5 minutes and then plug both back in.
+- Wait 5 minutes and then plug both

 - Connect the ethernet cable from the ONT directly into the WAN/Internet port of the 3rd party/compatible router.